themill/wiz/doc/environment_variables.rst

 .. envvar:: WIZ_PLUGIN_PATHS

-    Paths to search for plugins to load and use to define the global configuration mapping.
-Multiple paths can be specified by separating with the value of :attr:`os.pathsep` (e.g. ':' or ';').
+    Search paths for plugins to define the global configuration.
+    Multiple paths should be separated by :attr:`os.pathsep` (e.g. ':' or ';').

 .. envvar:: INSTALL_LOCATION